 Alusine said, "Like Martin Luther King once said 'I have a dream'.
 So everybody should have a dream, and in America here, no dream is too small, no dream is too big."

 Mothers, fathers, sons, and daughters all beamed at their family's accomplishment.
-Proudly holding her official papers, MATC student Matilda Kol says it took her five years to become a citizen and she's happy for the journey.
+Proudly holding her official papers, MATC student Matldia Kol says it took her five years to become a citizen and she's happy for the journey.

 The sentiment that America is made up of immigrants from across the globe was repeated proudly and often.